OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 ### End Note

 Now we have a fully translated app.
+When deploying I have also added a try/catch around the `route.toPath` functions as occasionally they will throw errors in a production enviroment.

-TODO
+TODO write more stuff